umcconnell/destroyer2/docs/docs.md

     });
     ```

--   **Notes**: As HTML special characters (& < > " ' /) are escaped, this causes a username with less or equal than 20 characters and one or more special characters to be potentially longer than 20 characters, causing a validation error.
+-   **Notes**: As HTML special characters (& < > " ' /) are escaped, this causes
+    a username with less or equal than 20 characters and one or more special
+    characters to be potentially longer than 20 characters, causing a validation
+    error.

 ### New Room

-Creates a new room and returns a uuid for the room
+Creates a new room and returns a uuid for the room.

 -   **URL**